GE is splitting into three companies – KION546

 One of the most storied brands in corporate history, GE has struggled since the 2008 financial crisis proved to be a body blow to GE Capital, and after the company made a disastrous bet on the fossil fuel industry when the world was turning toward renewable and cleaner energy solutions.
 The company has been selling off assets to clear its enormous debt load.
 But it often found itself selling those assets for a fraction of what it had paid for them.

-While GE’s shares have have gained ground so far year, they have essentially matched the improvement in the broad US stock market.
+Although GE’s shares have have gained ground so far year, they have essentially matched the improvement in the broad US stock market through Monday’s close.
 And the stock is far below the strength it once had its glory days.

 At its height in early 2001, its stock was worth more than $500 billion, which made GE one of the most valuable companies on the planet at that time.
 Now what is left of the company is worth $119 billion, or only 23% of that former value.
 Just a few months before Culp joined the company, GE was kicked out of the Dow.
 And in July it completed a reverse 1-for-8 stock split to support its sagging price.